TehShrike/financial-number/readme.md

 Financial numbers are immutable, and functions return a new number object.

 Financial numbers have these methods.
-Most operations and comparisons will accept number argument as strings, financial numbers, or the underlying data structure returned by `valueOf`.
+Most operations and comparisons will accept number argument as strings, financial numbers, bigints, or the underlying data structure returned by `valueOf`.

 ### Operations